-- ▶ The Lebanese landscape for business process outsourcing includes three major subsectors of activity: Call centers, Back office operations (mainly in Finance, Accounting and HR), and ITO (information technology outsourcing).
-An estimated 200 companies are currently involved in these activities. - ▶ Of those, 13 operate call centers.
-These call centers alone employ around 854 employees and have the capacity to create ample job opportunities if the sector expands.
-Companies involved in ITO form the majority of enterprises in the sector and employ around 4143 employees. - ▶ Companies involved in ITO form the majority of enterprises in the sector and employ around 4143 employees. - ▶ In total, the sector employs an estimated 5050 employees.
-More than 90% of these employees are in high value-added services, from call center activities regarded as the entry level into the sector to highly technical software design tasks.
+- ▶ The Lebanese landscape for business process outsourcing includes three major subsectors of activity: Call centers, Back office operations (mainly in Finance, Accounting and HR), and ITO (Information Technology Outsourcing).
+An estimated 200 companies are currently involved in these activities. - ▶ Of those, 10 operate call centers.
+These call centers alone employ around 900 employees and have the capacity to create ample job opportunities if the sector expands. - ► Companies involved in ITO form the majority of enterprises in the sector and employ around 4143 employees. - ▶ In total, the sector employs an estimated 5050 employees.
+More than 90% of these employees are in high value-added services, from call center activities -regarded as the entry level into the sector to highly technical software design tasks.